 (Some might find this disconcerting as it is set more or less in Cole's perspective, albeit he is no voyeur and no way involved.
 Still, you have been warned.)

 Author: Illusionary Ennui

-Disclaimer: If it's not in the Marvel universe (movies or comics) or the wiki, it's mine or actual lore.
+Disclaimer: If it's not in the games, codex entries, or the wiki, it's mine.
+All else, hail to Bioware.

 Chapter Rating: M

 Chapter Warnings: Angst, Drama, Fluff, Hurt/Comfort, Romance, NSFW

 hold so little glamour here

 where hearts lie at ease

 I heard someone once say that I cannot know love.
 That is foreign to me, the strange boy in the corner.
 I can't say they are wrong, but I know its colour, its truth.
 I'm more, more than human - Varric has helped me just as she helped me grow, but I am still changed and yet, the same...